Wondering how to correct crouch gait in cerebral palsy patients?

-Other negative consequences of crouch gait are muscle stiffness, expending more energy, and chronic pain.
+Other negative consequences of crouch gait are increased muscle stiffness, expending more energy to walk, and chronic pain.

 While the brain damage that causes cerebral palsy does not get worse over time, spasticity can.

 Spasticity is when muscles involuntarily stay contracted.

-In cerebral palsy patients, the brain is unable to tell the affected muscles to relax, so they stay contracted.
+In cerebral palsy patients, the brain is unable to tell the affected muscles to relax, so they stay in a shortened, tight position.

 When children with spasticity in their legs learn to walk, they may develop abnormal gait patterns like crouch gait.

 Fatigue and Joint Pain

-Walking with crouch gait uses up more energy than normal walking, which causes fatigue and joint pain.
+Walking with crouch gait requires more energy than unaffected walking patterns, which often causes fatigue and joint pain.

 Your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously contracted, some muscles are constantly being strained, while others are underused.

 This muscle imbalance increases joint pressure and can result in chronic pain.

 Treating Crouch Gait in Cerebral Palsy Patients

 When it comes to fixing crouch gait, you must treat the underlying spasticity.